djorgensentech/odin-recipes/README.md

-# odin-recipes
-Project: Recipes for The Odin Project
+# Project: Recipes for The Odin Project

+## Introduction

+This project is a demonstration of basic HTML.
+It includes headers, paragraphs, links, and images.

+This project displays various recipes and links.